The Best Irish Pubs in Washington, DC for St. Patrick's Day

 Kirwan’s on the Wharf

-Kirwan’s is a casual Irish pub that has waterside seating and a cozy bar and indoor dining room.
+Kirwan’s is a casual Irish pub from the same owners as Sam Beckett’s that has waterside seating and a cozy bar and indoor dining room.
 Multiple bars make up the space and host a range of whiskeys, beers, and plenty of Irish-inspired cocktails that add to the fun.
-The food menu is a mix of Irish and American pub food, like bangers and mash and shepherd’s pie, which will keep you going through the night.
+The food menu is a mix of Irish and American pub food, like Bangers and Mash and Shepherd’s Pie, which will keep you going through the night.

 McGinty's Public House

 This Silver Spring watering hole has a fun Irish pub atmosphere, a solid beer list, and a friendly crowd of regulars.
-Guinness on tap, a full brunch menu, and a section of Irish classics such as Irish boxty (potato pancake), beef stew, or colcannon keep the vibe authentic.
+Guinness on tap, a full brunch menu, and a section of Irish classics such as Irish Boxty (potato pancake), Irish Beef Stew, or Colcannon keep the vibe traditional.

 Murphy's Grand Irish Pub